Master Lessons with Sean Chen, UMKC Artist-in-Residence

 Schmitt Music for the workshop

-|Chair:||Melody Stroth, firstname.lastname@example.org|
+|Chair:||Melody Stroth, NCTM, firstname.lastname@example.org|

 Please bring the music with the measures numbered.
-Memory is optional for the lesson, but required to be selected for the recital October 1 or the workshop on Tuesday morning, October 3.
+Memory is optional for the lesson, but required to be selected for the recital September 30 or the workshop on Tuesday morning, October 2.
 Strict adherence to lesson times will be necessary.
 Teachers and parents may quietly observe.
 Outstanding students will be chosen to perform in concert with Dr. Mack.

-Make checks payable to “KCMTA” and mail the completed Enrollment Form to:
+Make checks payable to “KCMTA” and mail the completed Enrollment Form(s) to:

-Overland Park, KS, 66213
+Overland Park, KS 66213